 PDC Software Components

-The ANC/PS feature is realized through software and interface components residing on the PDC.
+The ANC/PS feature is realized through software and interface components residing on the PDC and executing within the QNX domain.
 The following section summarizes these components and their interactions.

 Primary Software Components

 NVH Service

 The ANC/PS feature is primarily realized through the “NVH Service” which executes in the QNX domain.
 This component is interfaces to other PDC software components and is responsible for the initialization and real time control of the ANC/PS feature.